CBD oil is one of the most recognisable phrases in the CBD industry.

 First, make sure to shake the bottle well so that the consistency is even throughout.
 Then, using the dropper built into the lid, pull up a small amount of oil.

-Drop this oil under your tongue, letting it settle and rest there for 30-60 seconds.
-After this time, swallow the remaining oil.
+Drop this oil under your tongue, letting it rest there for 30-60 seconds.
+After this time swallow the remaining oil.

 When Should I Take CBD Oil?